East Bay Ray

 Raymond John Pepperell, more commonly known by the stage name "East Bay Ray", is an American musician who plays guitar for the San Francisco Bay area-based punk band Dead Kennedys.
 His guitar work was influenced by jazz and rockabilly.
 Alongside Jello Biafra's astute lyrics and unique vibrato-based vocal style, East Bay Ray's playing was one of the defining factors of the music of the Dead Kennedys, and by extension, of the "second wave" of American punk.
 He is also the only Dead Kennedy to remain a constant member of the band since its formation.

 Early life and education

-Raymond John Pepperell was born and raised in the San Francisco Bay area and was musically influenced by both his parents, who organized local art and music festivals in their suburban neighborhood.
+Raymond John Pepperell was born on November 17th, 1958.
+He was raised in the San Francisco Bay area and was musically influenced by both his parents, who organized local art and music festivals in their suburban neighborhood.
 His father had a collection of 1930s and 1940s jazz and blues records, and would take him and his brother to performances by Muddy Waters, the Count Basie Orchestra and Lightnin' Hopkins.
 His mother was a fan of the Weavers and Pete Seeger.
 His parents, who were also active in the Civil Rights Movement of the 1960s, also influenced him politically.
 Ray graduated from the University of California, Berkeley and planned to become an architect, but found architecture too artistically limiting.
 By this time, he had already began writing and playing music as he realized that he could not live without it.